yp717/personal-site-v2/content/projects/Personal Website V2/personal-website-v2.md

 tags: ['portfolio', 'GatsbyJS', 'GraphQL', 'ReactJS']
 posttype: 'project'
 published: true
-description: Revamping my personal site from a static one page site
-color: regal-blue
+description: The second iteration of my personal website, re-built from scratch with ReactJS, GatsbyJS, GraphQL, SASS, Gatsby Cloud, Netlify, and Markdown
 ---

 This is the second version of my personal portfolio website made with GatsbyJS, ReactJS, SASS and designed with Sketch.
 This design started earlier in 2020 when I decided that a simple static content site wasn't interesting enough anymore and I wanted to develop something more complicated with the JAMStack ecosystem.
 The second iteration of my personal site also includes project posts, blog posts, tags and  programmatically generated projects using GraphQL.